Siemens says investigating reports its turbines sent to Crimea

-MOSCOW, July 7 German firm Siemens said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea.
+MOSCOW, July 7 (Reuters) - German firm Siemens said on Friday it had set up a task force to investigate reports that its turbines had been delivered to Crimea.

 "We have no credible evidence about actual deliveries of our turbines to Crimea.
 However, we are taking these rumors seriously and have put in place a task force team to investigate the matter that is working diligently to clarify the facts," Siemens said in a statement.